Internships |

 Employment Stories

-I will be working in Indianapolis as a Procurement Analyst with Coated Metals Group (CMG), where I will be joining the company’s newly developed procurement team.
-In this role, I will be responsible for analyzing purchasing data, conducting cost analysis, and helping improve procurement processes across the organization.
-I am excited to contribute to a growing team and apply my analytical skills in a meaningful, real-world business environment.
+Launching a Career in Procurement AnalyticsFollowing graduation, I began working in Indianapolis as a Procurement Analyst with Coated Metals Group (CMG), where I will be joining the company’s newly developed procurement team.
+In this role, I'm responsible for analyzing purchasing data, conducting cost analysis, and helping improve procurement processes across the organization.
+I'm excited to contribute to a growing team and apply my analytical skills in a meaningful, real-world business environment.

 Throughout my job search, I received support from my family, friends, professors, online research, and the Levett Career Center staff.
 I found this opportunity through a referral from someone I know, which reinforced the importance of building and maintaining professional connections.
 I would especially like to thank my soon-to-be brother-in-law, Brogan Baker, who works at CMG in Charlotte, North Carolina, for recommending me and supporting me throughout my entire job search—not just with this position.